Psophus

-Psophus stridulus, commonly known as the rattle grasshopper, is a species of grasshopper of the family Acrididae.
+Psophus is a monotypic genus of grasshopper of the family Acrididae, subfamily Oedipodinae and in the tribe Locustini.
+The one species in the genus is Psophus stridulus, commonly known as the rattle grasshopper.

 Description

 Psophus stridulus can reach a length of 23–25 mm in the males, of 26–40 mm in the females.
 The basic colouration of the body varies from brown to grey–ochre or black, with lighter spots.
 The pronotum is strongly convex.
 These grasshoppers are winged, but wings are short and unfit for flight in females, fully developed in males.
 The hindwings are bright red-orange, with a black apex.
 The adults occur from July or August up to October.